ltrgoddard/thesis/temp.markdown

-of Husserlian phenomenology at this point—though first published as a whole in 1918, the initial draft of *Tarr* was written from 1909–11—sets a high burden of proof on any claim about deliberate engagement, satirical or otherwise.[^338] There are further possibilities: perhaps the relentlessly adjectival character of the passage, in which virtually every noun is preceded by a qualifier, is what Prynne means by ‘satiric intelligence’.
-Yet it is just as difficult to substantiate this claim through reference to some satirised object, or even to be sure that it isn’t simply an ordinary feature of Lewis’s prose style, as it is with the two previously considered.
+of Husserlian phenomenology at this point—though first published as a whole in 1918, the initial draft of *Tarr* was written from 1909–11—sets a high burden of proof on any claim about deliberate engagement, satirical or otherwise.[^341] There are further possibilities: perhaps the relentlessly adjectival character of the passage, in which virtually every noun is preceded by a qualifier, is what Prynne means by ‘satiric intelligence’.
+Yet it is just as difficult to substantiate this claim through reference to some satirised object, or even to be sure that it isn’t simply an ordinary feature of Lewis’s prose style, as it is with the two previously considered.[^342]

 A different perspective can be gained by ‘zooming out’ from this particular passage to consider the general cultural significance of